 Ombré hair is still going strong, and honestly, the technique just screams mermaid.
 You can achieve the look with any collection of mermaid-inspired hair colors, but we're especially partial to the nuance of blues and purples.

-Adding a bright hue to naturally textured hair is makes curls instantly pop.
-To avoid fried, dehydrated spirals use a lightweight oil that moisturizes hair without weighing it down like Verb Ghost Oil ($16).
+Adding a bright hue to naturally textured hair makes curls pop.
+To avoid fried, dehydrated spirals, use a lightweight oil that moisturizes hair without weighing it down like Verb Ghost Oil ($18).

-This neon-painted buzz cut proves that mermaid hair isn't just for those with long, luscious locks.
-If you're looking for a temporary option, try the Manic Panic Amplified Color Spray ($10).
+This neon buzz cut proves once again that mermaid hair isn't just for those with long, luscious locks.
+If you're looking for a temporary option, try the Manic Panic Amplified Color Spray ($13).

-Let's be frank.
-Yellow isn't the most popular shade in the world of hair color.
-After all, it can go from rad to bad really quickly (we recommend visiting a professional to achieve this color).
-But we must admit, these sunshine-dipped tips make golden hair totally aspiring.
+Let's be frank; yellow isn't the most popular shade in the world of hair color.
+After all, it can go from rad to bad really quickly (because of this, we highly recommend visiting a professional to achieve this color).
+But we must admit, these sunshine-dipped tips make golden hair totally appealing.